-Image: The matrix of the ma Operating Mode Internet 6 Pooio Sotup Wizord Advanced Cettings Statua \bigcirc Operating Mode Internet Home Basic Setup Wizard Advanced Settings Status Language Logoui Internet 6 4

-Tab selection:

-Open the Home, Basic Setup Wizard, Advanced Settings or Status tabs to display the contents of each configuration area.

-Language button:

-2 Select your language.
-This button is only available on the Home screen.

-(3) Logout button:

-The button is only displayed if a system password is set up.
-Log off from your SE680 WiMAX modem.

-Open Help window button:

-1 Open the online Help relating to the menu item currently in the working area.

-Menu area:

-Click the menu items to display the respective pages of the currently open configuration area or a submenu.

-(6) Working area:

-Check the settings on your SE680 WiMAX modem and change them as necessary.
+- Tab selection: - Open the Home, Basic Setup Wizard, Advanced Settings or Status tabs to display the contents of each configuration area. - 2 Language button: Select your language.
+This button is only available on the Home screen. - 2 Logout button: This button is only displayed if a system password is set up.
+Log off from your SE681 WiMAX. - Open Help window button: Open the online Help relating to the menu item currently in the working area. - Menu area: Click the menu items to display the respective pages of the currently open configuration area or a submenu. - Working area:Check the settings on your SE681 WiMAX and change them as necessary.